 Always Compare Family vs Individual Pricing

 Before purchasing a family policy, compare the family premium against the cost of individual policies for each family member.
-In most cases, the family policy is cheaper, but this is not always the case - particularly for single-parent families or families with just one child.
+In most cases the family policy is cheaper, but this is not always true, particularly for single-parent families or families with just one child.
 Some providers offer children's cover free when purchased alongside an adult policy.

 2